manoragul014-png/er-patient-monitoring-pipeline/README.md

+# ER Patient Monitoring Pipeline

 ## Business Problem
 Emergency departments need near real-time visibility into patient flow, waiting time, triage priority, treatment progress, and discharge status.
-Without a connected data pipeline, monitoring these activities becomes slow and manual, leading to delays, poor visibility, and inefficient decision-making.
+Without a connected data pipeline, monitoring these activities becomes slow and manual, which can lead to delays, poor visibility, and inefficient decision-making.

 ## Business Need
 The business needs an automated pipeline to track ER patient data and provide structured insights on: